BriantOliveira/Personal-Notebook/ds.md

 .mean()
 ```

 **Median** - is the medium value, that represents half of the number being above and half of the numbers being below it.

 ```
 .median()
 ```

 **Mode** - is the number that appears the most in dataset.

 ```
 .mode()
 ```

+**Null Hypothesis**

+A null hypothesis is a precise statement about a population that we try to reject with sample data.